Addressing Cloud Security Issues – The Better Way – Part 2

 The lesson is, when you store your stuff in the cloud, even if the files are stored on servers located in your own country, in the eyes of the law you may not be considered the owner of the files and your files may still be under the jurisdiction of a foreign power.

 Although nearly every provider’s terms read differently, one thing remains the same.
-They all tell you explicitly they must and will comply with legal requests from law enforcement and are not responsible for any loss you experience.
+They all tell you explicitly they must and will comply with legal requests from law enforcement (meaning secret access orders) and are not responsible for any loss you experience.

 Addressing Cloud Security Issues – The Better Way